tfaber/wetransfeR/README.md

 This package builds on the wetransfer open API (https://developers.wetransfer.com/) which allows users to send large files (of any kind; up to 2GB per file).
 To be able to use the package you need to obtain a (free) api key at the forementioned link.

+(the WeTransfer API is unfortunately not longer supported)

 ## Installation

 You can install the development version from Github: